Creating demo orgs in SFDX for ISVs is a common practice to showcase the capabilities of an application or package built on the Salesforce platform.

 Are you looking for a more straightforward way to create your demo orgs?
 Read on to learn how Hutte will be your best demo org friend.

-To go a different approach for creating demos, many people use scratch orgs.
+Many people use scratch orgs to create demos using a different approach.
 They do this because scratch orgs come with the advantage of being easily replicated.

 You will experience enhanced control to prepare different sets of demo data, for example, that you could then seed into the orgs using Hutte’s Custom Buttons.